 What GSD and accuracy levels do you actually need?

-So if you have a GSD of 1 cm (0.4 in), a high-end drone with a high-quality payload and dual-signal GNSS receiver to correct for the precise position can give you an absolute accuracy of 1 cm (0.4 in).
+So if you have a GSD of 1 cm (0.4 in), a high-end drone with a high-quality payload and multi-frequency GNSS receiver to correct for the precise position can give you an absolute accuracy of 1 cm (0.4 in).
 In contrast, an average drone gives you an absolute accuracy of up to 3 cm (1.2 in).
 These differences become more exaggerated as GSD gets worse (higher).
 A GSD of 10 cm (3.9 in), for example, will give you an absolute position accuracy of between 10 and 30 cm (3.9 and 11.8 in), depending on the quality of your drone and payload.